 - Hula’s Island Grill and Tiki Room, a humble dinner spot I’d never have considered that I now consider to be one of the best restaurants in Monterey.

 - Beach House Restaurant at Lovers Point, an oceanfront restaurant in nearby Pacific Grove that’s great for views (especially at sunset.)
-Worth visiting as there aren’t really any Carmel restaurants on the water.
+Worth visiting as there aren’t really any Carmel restaurants right on the water.
+Note: I also recommend making a reservation and coming here right before sunset — there is an amazing oceanfront path you can stroll before or after your dinner and/or drinks.

 - The Restaurant at Mission Ranch, another beautiful spot for a meal (as made famous by Clint Eastwood,) and one of few Carmel-by-the-Sea restaurants with a view.